 - He really likes his car.

-Some adverbs are always placed before the verbs: well, badly, fast, hard, late
+Some adverbs are always placed after the verbs: well, badly, fast, hard, late

 - The team well played.
 [WRONG]

 - The team played well.
 [CORRECT]

 - He plays guitar badly.
 [CORRECT]